sideeffects/GameDevelopmentToolset/README.md

 This is a series of tools geared towards assisting Houdini users with a variety of tasks for game development.

+The instructions for getting this installed is pretty painless.
+It's really just a matter of copying the files, activating the shelf, and then saving a desktop so it's easy to access.

+##Instructions
+Copy the contents of this folder (/toolbar) into the following folders depending on your operating system:

 Windows

     C:\Users\[username]\Documents\houdini[ver#]\toolbar